emqx/emqx-ecp-docs/neuronex/en_US/management/conf-management.md

   file: log/neuronex.log
   # maximum size in megabytes of the log file before it gets rotated
   maxSize: 50000
-  #MaxAge is the maximum number of days to retain old log files based on the timestamp encoded in their filename
-  maxAge: 3
   # MaxBackups is the maximum number of old log files to retain
   maxBackups: 3
   listenAddr: "localhost:10514"